clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

 Security in System Design
 =========================

-Common and simple, yet effective, techniques are used throughout the
+Simple, yet effective, techniques are used throughout the
 |CL| system design to defend against common attack vectors and enable
 good security hygiene.
 Below are are some examples: